Breezee AI Docs

 • A set of criteria, each one a condition on a memory type

-• A match mode — either "all criteria" (AND) or "any criterion" (OR)
+• A match mode — either All criteria (AND) or Any criterion (OR)

 Editing the MQL profile

-Click Edit profile on MQL.
+Click Edit profile on MQL to expand the editor inline.

 MQL profile editor — empty